MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 - If you enable this setting, the local preference setting will take priority over Group Policy.

-- If you disable or do not configure this setting, Group Policy will take priority over the local preference setting.
+- If you disable or don't configure this setting, Group Policy will take priority over the local preference setting.
 <!-- Quarantine_LocalSettingOverridePurgeItemsAfterDelay-Description-End -->

 <!-- Quarantine_LocalSettingOverridePurgeItemsAfterDelay-Editable-Begin -->